HabitatFramework/UserGuide/interface/interface.rst

 	Main window - Incid Status Section

-This section also contains the **Apply** button which is used to apply any attribute changes to the current INCID.
+This section also contains the :guilabel:`Apply` button which is used to apply any attribute changes to the current INCID.
 See :ref:`attribute_updates` for more details.

 ..note::
-	The **Apply** button will only be displayed if:
+	The :guilabel:`Apply` button will only be displayed if:
 		* The user is listed in the lut_user table.
 		* The active GIS layer is in edit mode.
 		* The user has made one or more changes to the current INCID.